Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: METHODS

 \begin{small}

 \end{small}

 where $\oslash$ denotes element-wise division.
-In each iteration, $\mathbf{W}_{b,k}$ is updated according Eq.~(\ref{w_b}) before $\mathbf{B}_{k}$. $\mathbf{W}_{c,k}$ is updated using Eq.~(\ref{w_c}) following $\mathbf{U}_{k}$.
-Algorithm~\ref{alg:IRLS} summarizes the realizations of IRLS-rPCA clutter filtering.
+In each iteration, $\boldsymbol{W}_{b,k}$ is updated according Eq.~(\ref{w_b}) before $\boldsymbol{B}_{k}$. $\boldsymbol{W}_{c,k}$ is updated using Eq.~(\ref{w_c}) following $\boldsymbol{U}_{k}$. \textbf{Algorithm~\ref{alg:IRLS}} summarizes the realization of IRLS-rPCA clutter filtering.
 As illustrated in Eq. (\ref{IRLS_LOSS2}), all the terms are formulated with the Frobenius norm, which is mathematically equivalent to the $l_2$-norm, or more specifically, the MSE loss function for deep learning.
-The good properties of continuity and differentiability of the Frobenius norm can facilitate the training of U\textsuperscript{2}-rPCA in an unsupervised manner.
+The good properties of continuity and differentiability of the Frobenius norm can facilitate the unsupervised training of U\textsuperscript{2}-rPCA.